-The vaccination can be administered at the same time as their health check-up and all our vaccinations include a full health check.
+The vaccination can be given to rabbits over 10 weeks of age, with an annual booster required to keep the protection up to date.
+It can be administered at the same time as their health check-up and all our vaccinations include a full health check.